George Perris

 George Perris (Greek: Γιώργος Περρής; born August 24, 1983) is a Greek-French international singer.
-He is multilingual and sings in English, Greek, French, and Spanish.
+He is multilingual (speaks many languages) and sings in English, Greek, French and Spanish.

 Early life

 Perris was born and raised in Athens to a Greek father and a French mother, the novel writer Joelle Lopinot–Mastrantoni.
-Perris studied Greek literature, Ancient Greek, and Latin at Athens University.
+Perris studied Greek literature, Ancient Greek, and Latin at the National and Kapodistrian University of Athens.

 Career

 2005–2008: Debut solo album and early years

 Perris' performing career began at the age of 18, when he was invited to tour with composer Mimis Plessas.
 He was featured on Plessas' 2006 album Mimis Plessas and the Jazz Quartet Live.
 His first solo album, Kainouria mou mera (My new day) was released in 2005 by EMI and included the hit songs "Pezi o erotas" which was the theme song from the TV series "Erotas", as well as "Karavani" which was included in a compilation created by Radio Française.

-The following year he toured with acclaimed Greek tenor Mario Frangoulis.
+The following year, he toured with acclaimed Greek tenor Mario Frangoulis.
 Frangoulis invited him back for his "Mario & Friends" performance series at the Athens Arena where he appeared on stage with international artists such as Lucio Dalla, Justin Hayward, Madeleine Peyroux, Lara Fabian and Frances Ruffelle.
 As a result, 2 live albums were released in 2008 and 2009, Mario & Friends 1 and Mario & Friends 2 which were both certified platinum album.
 In April 2008, Perris also released his second studio album Pairno anasa with Sony Music.
 The album featured Stis gis tin akri, a duet with Mario Frangoulis.
 He wrote and composed almost half of the songs on that record.
 Perris continued touring in 2009, performing in Greece, Cyprus and Turkey.